How can you find your Lens Focal Length?

-If your lens focal length is a range of numbers (e.g. 18-55MM), it means that you have a Zoom lens.
+If the focal length is a range of numbers (e.g. 18-55MM), it means that you have a Zoom lens.
 A zoom lens is a lens with variable focal lengths.
-Whereas a Prime lens is a lens with one focal length.
-A zoom lens can be a wide angle, wide to telephoto, or a telephoto zoom lens.
-Which takes us to the next topic of Lens focal length and Angle Of View.
+In comparison, a Prime lens is a lens with one focal length.
+A zoom lens can be a wide-angle, wide to telephoto or a telephoto zoom lens.
+It takes us to the next topic of Lens focal length and Angle Of View.

 Zoom lens focal length

 The angle of view reflects how much of a scene or subject a lens can cover and take the image.
 Expressed in degrees, the angle of view can be measured horizontally, vertically or diagonally across an image.

 The angle of view depends on the size of the sensor as well as the focal length.
 The larger the sensor, the wider angle of view.
 For example, a 50mm lens has more angle views on a full-frame camera than an APSC size camera.

 To make it easy to remember, we should know that any focal length smaller than 35mm is considered wide-angle and any number higher than 50mm as a telephoto (in full-frame and APSC DSLRs).